OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Statements

+*codeblock*

+> The codeblock is executed, any variables declared inside the codeblock will only be accessible inside the codeblock.

 `loop` *codeblock*

 > An "infinite loop" which executes codeblock repeatedly.
 The only way to exit the loop is via a `return` statement (or a panic).